openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A relational expression is always of type *boolean*.

 Two kinds of relational expressions are described below.
 The kind of a relational expression depends on the types of operands.
+It is a compile time error if at leats one type of operands is different from types described below.

 .. index::
    numerical comparison operator